danny-briskin/danny-briskin.github.io/docs/_posts/2021-08-17-maintaining-changes.markdown

 - ...
 Will it help us in our investigations?
 Of course not.

 What if we forgot to tag a commit to mark a specific version?
-How can we determine now, what was changed since version 1.0.0?
+How can we figure out now, what has changed since version 1.0.0?
 Between 1.1.2 and 1.2.5?
-And why it was changed?
+And why was it changed?

 # Let's enforce proper commit messages
 We can use [Git hooks](https://git-scm.com/docs/githooks) to prevent contributors making commits, violating some rules we want to see in commit message.